On the Town (musical): Other US

+London

 The first London production of On the Town opened at the Prince of Wales Theatre on May 30, 1963, and ran for 63 performances.
 It was directed and choreographed by Joe Layton and starred Elliott Gould and Don McKay.
 The main female roles were taken by two Americans, Carol Arthur and Andrea Jaffe, and an English actress, Gillian Lewis.
 It was not a propitious time for new musicals in London, given dramatic developments that year in British popular music.
 A month earlier, Bock and Harnick's She Loves Me had opened on Broadway and ran for some 300 performances, but flopped when it came to London in 1964, not least because people thought the title had something to do with the Beatles.

 In 1992, Michael Tilson Thomas led the London Symphony Orchestra and an all-star, crossover cast of opera and theater performers in a semi-staged concert version produced by Deutsche Grammophon and recorded for both CD and video release.
 The video was also aired on the PBS series Great Performances, and in the UK on both BBC Two and BBC Radio 3 in January 1994.
 Participants included Frederica von Stade, Thomas Hampson, Tyne Daly, Cleo Laine, David Garrison, Samuel Ramey, and, as both narrators and performers, Comden and Green themselves.
 The resulting recordings included material cut at various stages of the musical's development.
 Thomas revived this concert edition of the work in 1996 with the San Francisco Symphony, with many of the same performers.

 On The Town was part of English National Opera's repertoire, running April 20 – May 25, 2007, at the London Coliseum, with Caroline O'Connor as Hildy, with choreography by Stephen Mear.

 As part of their 2017 Season, the Regent's Park Open Air Theatre staged On The Town, directed and choreographed by Drew McOnie; it is billed as the biggest dance musical ever staged at the theatre.

 A semi-staged concert version was performed at the Royal Albert Hall, London, as part of the 2018 Proms, on 25 August, the exact centenary of Bernstein's birth.
 The London Symphony Orchestra was conducted by John Wilson.